bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 The special string **hosts** in this file define that the string above is a group, and that strings bellow are hosts member of this group.

-It is also possibe to set groups in a group in this same file.
+It is also possible to set groups in a group in this same file.
 Edit it again:

 .. code-block:: yaml